PENNSYLVANIA PERSONAL INJURY LAWYERS

 Uber & Lyft Accident Attorneys Backed by 100+ Years of Results

-Since 1922, Handler, Henning & Rosenberg LLC has represented injured Pennsylvanians in complex personal injury cases, and today that includes Uber and Lyft accident claims in Lancaster.
-With more than 40,000 clients served and tens of millions of dollars recovered in verdicts and settlements, we bring institutional depth that rideshare companies and their insurers take seriously.
-Our Lancaster office gives you direct access to a rideshare accident lawyer who understands the local courts, the insurance frameworks that govern these cases, and the investigative work required to hold the right parties accountable.
+Since 1922, Handler, Henning & Rosenberg LLC has represented injured Pennsylvanians in complex personal injury cases, and today that includes Uber and Lyft accident claims in Lancaster, PA.
+With more than 40,000 clients served and tens of millions of dollars recovered in verdicts and settlements, we bring institutional depth in rideshare litigation.
+Our Lancaster office gives you direct access to a rideshare accident attorney who understands the local courts, the insurance frameworks that govern these cases, and the investigative work required to hold the right parties accountable.

 Call (717) 775-7579 for a free consultation.
 If we take your case, you pay nothing unless we recover compensation for you.